 - 1VerdictDespite it being based on an existing petrol-engined model, there’s plenty to recommend about the Volvo XC40 Recharge electric SUV

 - 2Range, battery & chargingThe electric XC40's range is good, but not the best in class, while its charging speeds are excellent

-- 5Interior & comfort - currently readingUp-to-date infotainment, classy design and high quality come together inside the electric XC40
+- 5Interior, dashboard & comfort - currently readingUp-to-date infotainment, classy design and high quality come together inside the electric XC40